eXsio/php-object-decorator/README.md

 ### My Use Case:

 Why did I spawn this little, cute abomination?
 I needed exactly what is decribed in the prior paragraph.
-I've created a Symfony
-Messenger
-application that sends and receives Messages asynchronously.
-But I wanted it to be smart and cool.
+I've created an application that sends and receives Messages asynchronously, and I wanted it to be smart and cool.
 I wanted for the Message Objects to have advanced features, like the ability to update the progress of the Message processing.
 BUT, I only wanted the features to be available on the Handler/receiving side.
 The Messages on the Publisher/sending side should be dumb data holders.
 Only when the Messages arrive to the Handlers, they should have new and fancy features.
 The fact that I had multiple Message classes - each with its own costructor and properties didn't exactly help either.

 Why go all this way, when I could've simply use some sort of injectable service to offer the exact same features?
-Well, call me a sucker for encapsulation.
+Well, call me a sucker for encapsulation and Developer Experience.
 Even though this little tool bends all the OOP rules of PHP, the results (when done properly) are close to spectacular.
 We get Objects with additional Behavior, and furthermore, this Behavior is available just and only when you need it.
 I always prefer the ```$object->doStuff()``` syntax over ```$service->doStuffTo($object)```.
 It's nicer.
 Its how thing should be.
 So what if we need a little black magic trick to achieve this? :)

+One fruitful weekend of conceptual work and some coding, and here it is.

 ### Requirements: